 Our curriculum is designed with input from employers, industry experts, and scholars.
 You'll learn theories combined with real-world applications and practical skills you can apply on the job right away.

-Please note: DBA 600 is a prerequisite course for admission to this program.
+Please note: This is a prerequisite course for admission to the program.
 A completed application for admission, including all documents described below in the program admission requirements, must be submitted by the application deadline in order to be considered for this course.

 - DBA 800